Careers360 Logo

 Answer:

 (a) Bone Marrow Transplantation: This is a costly and risky surgical procedure.
 It requires a suitable donor, which is difficult to find.
-An identical twin is supposed to be the best donor because chances of tissue rejection are very high in bone marrow transplantation.
+An identical twin is supposed to be the best donor because the chances of tissue rejection are very high in bone marrow transplantation.

 (b) Enzyme Replacement Therapy: Enzyme replacement therapy is based on administering the missing enzyme to the patient by injection.
-This involves recurrent treatment that has escalated the cost this therapy.
+This involves recurrent treatment that has escalated the cost of this therapy.

 (c) Gene Therapy: Gene therapy involves taking out the lymphocytes from the patient’s blood.
-Then are lymphocytes are genetically engineered to add the missing gene.
+Then, are lymphocytes are genetically engineered to add the missing gene.
 Recombinant lymphocytes are grown in a suitable medium and then administered to the patient.
 This too is not a permanent cure because lymphocytes have a certain lifespan.
 The patient needs to be administered lymphocytes after frequent intervals.
-However, the gene isolated from marrow cells producing ADA is introduced into cells at early embryonic stage could be a permanent cure for this disease.
+However, the gene isolated from marrow cells producing ADA is introduced into cells at an early embryonic stage, could be a permanent cure for this disease.

 Question:2